These Are The Victims Of The Santa Fe High School Shooting

 Sabika Sheikh

-The Embassy of Pakistan in Washington confirmed on Facebook that Sabika Sheikh, an exchange student, was killed in Friday’s shooting.
+The Pakistani Embassy in Washington confirmed on Facebook that 17-year-old Sabika Sheikh, an exchange student, was killed in Friday’s shooting and that Ambassador Aizaz Chaudhry had spoken to the girl’s father, “expressing heartfelt condolences.”

 “Ms. Sheikh was in Texas as part of the Youth Exchange & Study (YES) Programme,” the embassy said in a statement to CNN.
-“Our thoughts and prayers are with Sabika’s family and friends.
-Ambassador Aizaz Chaudhry spoke to the father of Sabika Sheikh expressing heartfelt condolences over the tragic death of his daughter.”
+“Our thoughts and prayers are with Sabika’s family and friends.”

-Abdul Aziz, Sabika’s father, told AFP in Pakistan that he learned of his 17-year-old daughter’s death on CNN.

-“We are still in a state of denial,” he said.
-“It is like a nightmare. … There is a general impression that the life is safe and secure in America.
-But this is not the case.”
+Her father, Aziz Sheikh, told CNN that his daughter “loved to read,” that she enjoyed studying US history “to learn from the best,” and that she wanted to grow up to become a diplomat to “make Pakistan proud.”

 US Ambassador to Pakistan David Hale tweeted a statement on Sabika’s death.